University of Bolton, Deane Road, Bolton. BL3 5AB

 The skills and knowledge on offer would benefit anyone aiming for a career in education.
 Obtaining this qualification will assist entry to further study at the master's or doctoral level; for instance, when applying to the University of Bolton's MA Teaching and Learning or doctorate programmes.

-Postgraduate certificate holders can also use the qualification to enter a range of other careers.
-Relevant experience and/or postgraduate study may be required for some of these roles.
-Some of these careers include:
+Postgraduate certificate holders can also use the qualification as a stepping-stone into a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
+Possible careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.